mrrookes/tinG/README.md

-# tinG.li
+# tinG.li 听力

-tinG.li can mean "this is not Genial.ly".
+tinG.li can mean "Ting.li is not Genial.ly".
 Is a javascript library to create interactive labels that you can insert in your webpages, or LMSs like Moodle.

 ## Usage in Moodle (creating a label):